Key Takeaways

 Safety First

 Put your safety goggles and dust mask on.
-Dust particles can cause breathing issues and eye injuries.
+Sanding creates fine dust that irritates the lungs and eyes.

 6. Prime the Door